Table of contents

 Build a community around your personal brand

-Building an online community is the next step in personal branding.
+Building an online community is the next step in every successful personal branding strategy.
 It is a lengthy process, but the rewards are worth the efforts.

 The best way to build a community around your brand is to interact with your followers.